Upper School Creative Arts

 The first semester is intended for both the beginning student of theater and for the student who wants a more in-depth theatre experience.
 This course provides a brief overview of both the curious non-actor and the experienced younger actor.
 The course begins with a series of theatre games and exercises intended to give the student a basic knowledge of stagecraft, ensemble work, character development, and movement for the stage.
 Combining a smattering of theatre history along with an introduction to the aesthetic philosophy of theatre, students will learn an appreciation for all forms of theatre and awareness to the world of theatre beyond the classroom and its relevancy in today’s world.
 The second semester is designed to build on the practices and techniques introduced in the first semester.
 Through monologues, scene work, and presentations, this semester provides the opportunity to study, act in, and direct various dramatic scenes from full-length plays, which are examined in detail in their entirety.
 Students will learn basic technical theatre skills, with a “hands-on” approach to production.

 In this class, students explore and develop their creativity through making movies.
 The class is individually oriented, so students of all experience levels can focus on improving their specific skill sets and creating a variety of movie projects.
 Through many hands-on projects, students learn and practice skills such as using lighting effectively, using various microphones and cameras, using green screens, and editing in Final Cut.
 Students make a variety of movies, from comedies to experimental pieces to thirty-second ads to documentaries.
 Students learn and practice the IDEO approach to idea development in many of their projects.
-This is a one-semester class offered only in fall; students who continue for the full year will be in Moviemaking II for the spring semester.

 This is an introductory class that covers the use of a traditional 35mm film camera, lenses, and black and white darkroom printing processes through a series of hands-on projects.
 In the first semester, students learn to use the manual controls on film cameras and darkroom equipment in order to achieve desired results.